savonet/book/workflow.md

 #### Encoding in parallel

-Each clock run in its own thread and, because of this, two operators running in two different clocks can be run in parallel and exploit multiple cores.
-This is particularly interesting for encoding, which is the most CPU-hungry part of the
-tasks: two outputs will different clocks will be able to encode simultaneously in two different cores of the CPU.
+Each clock runs in its own thread and, because of, this two operators running in two different clocks can be run in parallel and exploit multiple cores.
+This is particularly interesting for encoding, which is the most CPU-hungry part of the tasks: two outputs will different clocks will be able to encode simultaneously in two different cores of the CPU.

 In order to illustrate this consider the following script which performs two encodings of two different video files: